Meet The Team

 Programs Manager

-Master of Education | Bachelor of Early Education | Diploma of Children’s Services
+Master of Education; Bachelor of Early Education; Diploma of Children’s Services

 Christina has worked at Gowrie SA since late 2022, and has worked across and led the Inclusion Agency, parenting programs and professional learning.
 She has dedicated more than 30 years to the early childhood sector, working across diverse roles including Team Leader, Director, Facilitator, Lecturer in Early Childhood, and Education Advisor for OSHC, supported playgroups, and preschools.
 Christina is deeply committed to ensuring equitable access to high-quality early years experiences for all children, families, and educators.
 Most recently, she completed a Master of Education with a focus on wellbeing and positive mental health in educational settings, strengthening her expertise in creating supportive, inclusive environments where children and educators can thrive.